jonnew/Oat/README.md

      - In anycase, the `pure SOURCE` components, esspecially `oat-frameserve`, are by far the most primative components in the project at this point and need refactoring to deal with these two issues in a reasonable way.
-- [ ] Ideas for shmem performance optimization
-     - cv::Mat's have a constructor option that takes a pointer to user data.
-       The resultant object does not manage the lifetime of the mat data.
-If I can make this pointer point to shmem, then I can avoid needless copying of mat data.
-     - EDIT: the /src/experiments project now contains a couple simple programs demonstrating how to do this.
-If used correctly, this method could have huge performance benefits.
 - [ ] In line with the comments above about central clock management, it might also be better to have a central anonymous shared memory management.
 Instead of creating a named shared block that can potentially be stranded in the case